 Plants can provide beauty and -- in the case of shrubs -- privacy around a swimming pool.
 They soften the harsh lines of pool equipment and help pools to blend more naturally with the surrounding environment.
 If you grow plants that are tall enough, they will form privacy screens around the area.
 But plants must be chosen wisely.
 Strive for low-maintenance plants.
 For instance, you do not want large deciduous trees around a swimming pool, as you will end up fishing all of those leaves out of the water.
 Even needle-bearing evergreen trees can be among the messiest trees.
 A good alternative is a broadleaf evergreen bush such as Hetz Japanese holly (a type that lacks prickly leaves).
 Avoid fruit trees: Not only are they messy, but the fruits also attract bees (and stinging bees are not a good match for all of that bare flesh that will be parading around your swimming pool).
 And as beautiful as flowers are, be aware that they, too, can be bee-magnets, so you are forced to make a decision (it is your call): Is it worth risking a bee sting to have a lovely flower around the pool?

 Even worse, plants with invasive root systems can damage a pool over the years, so choose the same kinds of plants that you would for planting around a septic tank (another structure susceptible to root damage).

 Short List of Mess-Free Plants

 Growing a mix of foliage plants and flowering plants is smart: That way, when the flowers peter out on one plant, there will still be a plant nearby with great foliage that offers visual interest.
 If not attracting bees is a priority for you in your pool landscape, then you may wish to stick with foliage plants exclusively.
-Click the links below to research the listed plants further, to determine whether or not they are cold-hardy enough to grow in your region:
+These plants may be good options but check to see whether or not they are cold-hardy enough to grow in your region:

 Other Components to Install Around Swimming Pools